Spain's Valencia, Andalusia regions hit by deadly floods – DW – 10/30/2024

 Spain's Valencia, Andalusia regions hit by deadly floodsPublished October 30, 2024last updated October 30, 2024

-At least 51 people have died in devastating storms that swept through southern and eastern Spain.
+The death toll has climbed to 62 after devastating storms swept through southern and eastern Spain.

-Regional emergency services reported the mounting toll as rescue workers discovered additional bodies Wednesday in Valencia's flood-ravaged eastern region.
+Regional emergency services reported the mounting toll as rescue workers discovered additional bodies Wednesday in Valencia.

 "Dead bodies have been found," confirmed Carlos Mazon, head of Valencia's regional government, who declined to provide further details out of respect for victims' families.